BISHWAJEETK999/Delhi-Weather-Plugin/README.md

 ## Author

-The Delhi Weather Plugin is developed by [Your Name].
+The Delhi Weather Plugin is developed by BISHWAJEET KUMAR.

 ## Support and Contact

-For support or questions, please contact [Your Email Address].
+For support or questions, please contact bishwajeetk999@gmail.com.

 ## Acknowledgments